The availability of all awards is contingent upon the receipt of adequate funding.

 Request for Applications - Deadline: April 30, 2014

-The AACAP Pilot Research Award for Learning Disabilities, supported by The Elaine Schlosser Lewis Fund, offers $15,000 for child and adolescent psychiatry residents and junior faculty who have an interest in beginning a career in child and adolescent mental health research.
+The AACAP Pilot Research Award for Learning Disabilities for Child Psychiatry Residents and Junior Faculty, supported by The Elaine Schlosser Lewis Fund, offers $15,000 for child and adolescent psychiatry residents and junior faculty who have an interest in beginning a career in child and adolescent mental health research.
 By providing one award to a child and adolescent psychiatry junior faculty member or resident for pilot research on learning disabilities, we support a young investigator at a critical stage, encouraging a future career in child and adolescent psychiatry research.
-The recipient has the opportunity to submit a poster presentation on his or her research for AACAP’s 62nd Annual Meeting in San Antonio, TX, October 26 – November 1, 2015.
+The recipient has the opportunity to submit a poster presentation on his or her research for AACAP’s 62nd Annual Meeting in San Antonio, TX, October 27 - November 1, 2015.

 - Candidates must be board eligible/certified in child and adolescent psychiatry, or enrolled in a child psychiatry residency or fellowship program.